Assistant Professor of Global Health

 Cohen J, Yavuz E, Morris A, Arkedis J and O Sabot.
 2012.
 “Do Patients Adhere to Over-the-Counter Artemisinin Combination Therapy for Malaria?
 Evidence from an Intervention Study in Uganda”, Malaria Journal 11:83 doi:10.1186/1475-2875-11-83.
 [PDF; Link to Full Text]

-Cohen J and Dickens W.“Adoption of Over-the-Counter Diagnostics in Africa: The Role of Subsidies, Beliefs, Externalities and Competition” Forthcoming in The Value of Information: Methodological Frontiers and New Applications in Environment and Health, Laxminarayan R and Macauley MK eds, Springer Press, 2012.
+Cohen J and Dickens W.“Adoption of Over-the-Counter Diagnostics in Africa: The Role of Subsidies, Beliefs, Externalities and Competition” The Value of Information: Methodological Frontiers and New Applications in Environment and Health, Laxminarayan R and Macauley MK eds, Springer Press, 2012.

 O Sabot, J M Cohen, M Hsiang, J Kahn, S Basu, L Tang, B Zheng, Q Gao, L Zou, A Tatarsky, S Aboobakar, J Usas, S Barrett, J L Cohen, D Jamison, R Feachem.
 “The Costs and Financial Feasibility of Malaria Elimination”, Lancet, 376(9752), pp. 1604-1615, 2010.
 [Link to PubMed]